 Around this time, it also wasn’t all that great to be a new or small investor.
-(Investment funds weren’t transparent, people didn’t understand that impact of fees and active management, Wall Street hustlers were snorting powdered rhino horn off the backs of investors who didn’t know better.)
+(Investment funds weren’t transparent, people didn’t understand the impact of fees and active management, Wall Street hustlers were basically snorting powdered rhino horn off the backs of investors who didn’t know better.)

 So, let’s talk about how to get started investing with $100.

 1) Buy an index mutual fund at Charles Schwab or Fidelity